-A CMTS MUST include the Error-Code Attribute in all Authorization Reject, Authorization Invalid, Key Reject and TEK Invalid messages.
+A CMTS MUST include the Error-Code Attribute in all Authorization Reject, Authorization Invalid, Key Reject, TEK Invalid, and SA-MAP Reject messages.
 Table 4-20 lists code values for use with this Attribute.
-The CMTS MAY employ the nonzero error codes (1-8) listed below; it MAY, however, return a code value of zero (0).
+The CMTS MUST employ the nonzero error codes list below for SA-MAP Reject messages.
+The CMTS MAY employ the nonzero error codes listed below for the other BPI+ message types; it MAY, however, return a code value of zero (0).
 Error code values other than those defined in Table 4-20 MUST be ignored.
 Returning a code value of zero sends no additional failure information to the CM; for security reasons, this may be desirable.

-Error Code Description Messages no information Auth Reject, Auth Invalid Unauthorized CM Auth Reject, Key Reject Unauthorized SAID Auth Invalid Unsolicited Auth Invalid, TEK Invalid Invalid Key Sequence Number Auth Invalid Message (Key Request) authentication failure Auth Reject 6 Permanent Authorization Failure Map Reject not authorized for requested downstream traffic flow 8 Map Reject downstream traffic flow not mapped to BPI+ SAID 9 Auth Reject Time of day not acquired
+Error Code Messages Description

+0 all no information

+1 Auth Reject, Auth Invalid Unauthorized CM

+2 Auth Reject, Key Reject Unauthorized SAID

+3 Auth Invalid Unsolicited

+4 Auth Invalid, TEK Invalid Invalid Key Sequence Number

+5 Auth Invalid Message (Key Request) authentication failure

+6 Auth Reject Permanent Authorization Failure

+7 Map Reject not authorized for requested downstream traffic flow

+8 Map Reject downstream traffic flow not mapped to BPI+ SAID

+9 Auth Reject Time of day not acquired